mrtc1/First_website/README.md

 # portfolioHTML
 This is my portfolio project for HTML/CSS class.
-It uses Bootstrap and has basic features - contact, portfolio and resume.
+It uses Bootstrap and has just the basic features - contact, portfolio and resume.
+In this repository I've also learned how to use Git - please excuse strange comments and commits titles.